 - It supports various technologies, including Scrum and Kanban, enabling users to deal with tracking issues and creating stories.

 - You can use it for tracking bugs

-- It lets you know the time spend on every task
+- It lets you know the time spent on every task.

 - Keeps you up to date with modern features due to frequent interactive updates